 SCF COVID-19 Emergency Funding Grantee Final Report

 The Solano Community Impact Fund was originally created to further SCF’s mission to support and cultivate sustainable and long-term resilient communities in Solano County.
-Emergency response grantmaking efforts will focus on vulnerable and under-served populations (e.g., seniors, homeless, unemployed, marginalized) during times of crisis.
+Emergency response grantmaking efforts from this fund will focus on vulnerable and under-served populations (e.g., seniors, homeless, unemployed, marginalized) during times of crisis.